dev-rhynel/nuxt3-calculator-and-car-list/README.md

-# Nuxt 3 Minimal Starter
+# Rhynel Technical Test in NUXT 3

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.